-Maria Shriver is the mother of four, a Peabody and Emmy-winning journalist and producer, a six-time New York Times best-selling author, and a leading voice on the shifting roles, emerging power and evolving needs of women in modern life.
-Maria Shriver was California’s First Lady from 2003 through 2010.
+Maria Shriver is the mother of four, a Peabody and Emmy-winning journalist and producer, a six-time New York Times best-selling author, and an NBC News Special Anchor reporting on the shifting roles, emerging power and evolving needs of women in modern life.
+Shriver served as California’s First Lady from 2003 to 2010.

-While Maria Shriver served as California’s First Lady, she redefined the office by approaching it not simply as an honorary role, but as a job with real purpose and a platform to make a difference.
-In addition to playing key political and strategic roles in both of her husband’s campaigns, she created pioneering programs and initiatives that addressed the emerging needs of women, the working poor, military families and families struggling with Alzheimer’s, and the intellectually and developmentally disabled.
+During Shriver’s tenure as California’s First Lady, she redefined the office by approaching it not simply as an honorary role, but as a job with real purpose and a platform to make a difference.
+Shriver created pioneering programs and initiatives that addressed the emerging needs of women, the working poor, military families and the intellectually and developmentally disabled.

-Maria Shriver is a graduate of Georgetown University, with a degree in American Studies.
-She is the mother of four children – Katherine, Christina, Patrick and Christopher.
+Shriver is a graduate of Georgetown University, with a degree in American Studies.